Mangosteen

 Applications

-Black Sapotes are known for their chocolate-like flavor; and because of this they are typically used for mousse, ice cream, and other dessert dishes.
-The dark flesh can be scooped out and eaten raw; however it is preferably sweetened and added to beverages or ice creams, cakes, and shakes.
+Black Sapotes are known for their chocolate-like flavor and because of this they are typically used for dessert applications like mousse, ice cream or a filling for pies.
+The dark flesh can be scooped out and eaten raw; however, it is preferably sweetened and added to beverages or ice creams, cakes, and shakes.
 The fruit pairs well with citrus, such as oranges and lemons, the addition of which makes it a nice filling for pies.
-The Black Sapote flesh can also be mixed with milk for pudding, or blended with nutmeg for a refreshing drink.
-In Central America, the fruit is fermented to make a liqueur similar to brandy.
+Black Sapote pulp can be mixed with milk and nutmeg for pudding, or blend with pineapple juice for a refreshing drink.
+Store Black Sapotes on the counter until ripe, once ripe, refrigerate for up to three days.

 Ethnic/Cultural Info